uwarring82/AdvLab_Guide/Main.md

 ## Scope

 This section states principles only.
 Procedures belong in Part III (Handbook).
 Commitments belong in Part II (Essay).

+**Legal hierarchy:** University examination regulations, faculty regulations, and the University of Freiburg's regulations on safeguarding academic integrity take precedence over this document where conflicts arise.
+This document fills in local practice within that framework.

 -----